PavanRangani/docs/docs/prd/tax/tax.md

 - System prefills data from available latest tax return.
 If last records not available then fields will be blank
 - If payment is applicable for selected form, then only ask for payment related fields : EFTPS, Who Issues Payments, EFTPS Pin, Enrollment Number
+- In 5227, Payment field is applicable in create new Tax Return.

 #### Payments